 Following the satisfaction of the conditions of the applicable HDC Commitment which may require, among other things, the provision by the Mortgagor of equity, the satisfactory completion of construction within a certain time schedule from the making of the applicable construction Mortgage Loan and within a certain construction budget, the issuance of a certificate of occupancy, the attainment of a specified minimum rental achievement level, and delivery of other required certificates and legal opinions, the Corporation will release the Construction LOC relating to the applicable construction Mortgage Loan.
 If said Construction LOC is not released because of a failure by the Mortgagor of applicable Development to comply with the conditions enumerated in the HDC Commitment or if said Construction LOC is not extended beyond its maturity until such conditions are satisfied, it is expected that said Construction LOC will be drawn upon by the Corporation and the proceeds from said draw could be used to redeem a portion of the Series of Bonds issued to finance such Mortgage Loan.
-Generally, until such Construction LOC is released, the bank issuing the Construction LOC will service or provide for the servicing of the applicable Mortgage Loan (see "The PROGRAM-Servicing" in Part II of this Official Statement).
+Generally, until such Construction LOC is released, the bank issuing the Construction LOC will service or provide for the servicing of the applicable Mortgage Loan.
+Thereafter, it is expected that the Corporation will service the applicable Mortgage Loan (see "The PROGRAM-Servicing" in Part II of this Official Statement).

-The following table provides information regarding Construction LOCs for Mortgage Loans as of February 28, 2021 :
+The following table provides information regarding Construction LOCs for Mortgage Loans as of August 31, 2021:

 Construction LOC Bank Number of LOCs Total Dollar Amount

 Bank of America, N.A.
-12 \$556,101,944
+12 \$534,544,957

-The Bank of New York Mellon 7 315,016,828
+The Bank of New York Mellon 5 244,084,799

-Capital One Bank (1) 3 49,934,262
+Capital One Bank (1) 1 32,801,463

 Citibank, N.A.
-13 565,971,083
+11 556,420,982

-Goldman Sachs 1 195,536,250
+Goldman Sachs 2 229,960,063

 JPMorgan Chase Bank, N.A.
-16 557,793,837
+17 621,341,295

 TD Bank, N.A.
-3 171,809,569
+4 214,848,978

 Wells Fargo Bank, N.A.
-18 1,072,240,246
+20 1,346,547,249

-Total: 73 \$3,483,404,018
+Total: 72 \$3,780,549,786

-(1) These Construction LOCs are each confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta.
+(1) This Construction LOC is confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta.